 Eating contaminated food causes infections.
 Touching raw food may spread Salmonella.
 Consuming food that has been in contact with a contaminated object, such as a chopping board, plate, or toaster, is the most common cause of food contamination.
 When food is ingested without adequate cooking, it may swiftly lead to illness.

 Fish, beef, and poultry kept at warm temperatures for an extended period may also quickly get infected with salmonella.
-Tuna salad left out in the sun, unrefrigerated, may soon go bad.
+Tuna salad, unrefrigerated in the sun, may soon go bad.

 It’s best to keep your tuna salad in an ice-filled cooler and covered with plastic wrap when serving it at a picnic.
 This keeps it safe for consumption throughout the entire breeze.